 - You can collect the item from the shelves.
 If the book isn't on the shelf, check for recently returned items on the trolleys next to the Self-Service Points in the Collection.

-You may borrow two Course Collection items at a time.
+You may borrow three Course Collection items at a time.

 All items taken from the Course Collection must be issued, even if you only want to read them elsewhere in the URS Building, including the study spaces directly outside the Collection.
 You can issue and return items at the Self-Service Points in the Collection.
 There are photocopying facilities within the Course Collection if you do not wish to borrow.